animus-vox/posts/post-intro-to-foss-eng.md

 No matter the reason, be it pure capitalism or just wanting to contribute, everyone's welcome to help.

 ### How, open-source?
+Adventurer, you'd like to make a contribution, but you're unsure where to begin?
+Just like any good adventure, this process slightly varies from person to person.

+For starters, either you have an idea for to share with the world in the form of an open-source project, or you'd like to join an existing project, and help others fulfill their objective.
+The first case is fairly simple:
+- Pick a free, open-source license, which we like.
+  License agreements essentially define what others may do with your project, what are their obligations.
+You may consult [choosealicense](https://choosealicense.com/).
+- Publish the project in an appropriate place, and select a method for recieving and managing issues.
+Github is a common place, allowing version-control, listing issues, and people could easily see contacting details.
+  An old alternative would be to simply use mailing lists.
+- Note, it's important to attach the selected license to the project, often in a file, aptly named "license".
+- Now you may procceed as usual, and maybe someone would join your endeavour.

+The Alternative:
+Roll up your sleeves and reach into the depths of someone else's project.
+- *search* - Find a project which interests you, or which you happen to rely on and need it improved.
+  "But where do i begin?", you ask.
+  Well, i'd suggest you begin with a [good first issue](https://goodfirstissue.dev/), something fitting for a [first timer](https://www.firsttimersonly.com/) or even on [github](https://github.com/topics/good-first-issue).
+  Often, a much softer landing can be provided by a local community, so if there's a localized forum of some sort, it's good to join the ocnversation too.
+- *RTFM* - Is there a readme file?
+A wiki? any documentation or a contribution guide?
+Read it!
+  Often, a welcoming project would invest in documentation for future contributors, rely on it when possible.
+- *Repeat the previous step* - It's important.
+When the day comes you need a question answered from the maintainers of the porject, respect their time by doing your best, ask informed questions and you'll be getting effective answers.
+- *Contact the community* -If you know which issue you'd like to try to solve, it's a good idea to inform the maintainers of the project, so that there won't be multiple people working on the same issue.
+If you're unsure of which problem you should begin with, it's a good first question for the maintainers.
+- *Submit a patch* - So far, you've learned how to build the project, and some of the social norms.
+You've gained some experience by solving a problem.
+Now it's time for another lesson: A review.
+Once you're finished with creating a patch, you'll submit it for review. after which you may be asked to make additional changes to your contribution - perhaps you've missed something, or simply didn't know better, and it's the reviewers job to find it, and inform you.
+Some back-and-forth of committing changes and getting re-reviewed, until, finally...

+Your contribution would be *accepted*.
+At this point, you deserve to be congratulated, you're now officially a contributor!
+Take a moment for yourself, process this achievement.

+Now you can do this again :)